genesiscommunitysuccess/docs/docs/04_front-end/05_micro-front-ends/04_foundation-entity-management.md

 Example grid used to manage counterpartys.
 ![Example entity management grid](/img/foundation-entity-management-grid.png)

-The other component is the form, and this is used to edit an existing entity or add a new one.
+The other component is the form, and this is used to update an existing entity or create a new one.
 An example form is shown here.
 ![Example entity management form](/img/foundation-entity-management-form.png)

 ## Set-up